shawninder/music/bugs.md

 Get songs to start at the beginning again

-Make sure scrolling omnibox results doesn't scroll the page
+Make sure scrolling bar results doesn't scroll the page

 Prev button misbehaving (impossible to go to track start with it)